RafaelCunhaS/Project-Wallet-App/README.md

 ### Wallet App

-Front-end project made while I was studying at Trybe, a web development school.
+Front-end project made while studying at Trybe, a web development school.

 This project's a wallet that converts international currencies to the brazilian currency BRL(Real Basileiro) and shows detailed information to the user.